 Certificants have a professional obligation to keep their knowledge and skill current.
+Competence requires the financial planning professional to make a continuing commitment to learning and professional improvement.

 Competence requires the application of relevant knowledge, skills and abilities in a manner appropriate to each matter undertaken on behalf a client.